 Delay in Advance Tax Payment

-Advance tax payment must be remitted by all taxpayer having an estimated tax liability of over Rs.10,000.
-The due date for advance tax payment and procedure for remitting advance tax payment is covered in other articles.
-In this article, we look at Section 234b and Section 234C of the Income Tax Act which deals with penalty for delay in advance tax payment.
+Taxpayers who are having a tax liability of more than Rs.10,000 should remit Advance Tax to the government before the due date.
+However, senior citizens who are not having any business income need not pay advance tax.
+The due date for advance tax payment and procedure for remitting advance tax payment is reckoned as per the provisions of the Income Tax Act.
+In this article, we look at Section 234B and Section 234C of the Income Tax Act which deals with penalty for delay in advance tax payment.

 Due Date for Advance Tax Payment

 The due date for advance payment of tax is as follows:

 |Taxpayer Type||By 15th June||By 15th September||By 15th December||By 15th March|

 |All types of taxpayers (other than those who opted for presumptive taxation scheme)||Upto 15% of advance tax||Upto 45% of advance tax||Upto 75% of advance tax||Upto 100% of advance tax|

 |Taxpayers who opted for the presumptive taxation scheme||NIL||NIL||NIL||Upto 100% of advance tax|

 Section 234B – Penalty for Not Paying Advance Tax Payment

 The penalty under Section 234B of the Income Tax Act is applicable if:

 - A taxpayer has failed to pay advance tax though he is liable to pay advance tax; or